 Phonics: Early Years and Key Stage 1:

 As well as Phonics teaching, as part of Early Reading practice, children are exposed to their phonetically decodable book through 3 x weekly guided reading sessions.
 These are carried out by trained reading teachers and assistants.
-In Year 2, whole class reading sessions and smaller group sessions are used to explore a text or relevant piece of media and enables the practise of key reading skills.
+Additionally in Year 2, whole class reading sessions and smaller group sessions are used to explore a text or relevant piece of media and enables the practise of key reading skills.
 This approach depends on the time of year and ability of the children.

 For those children in Year 2 who did not pass the phonics screening test in Year 1, additional, small group interventions take place.
 The children are also assessed by the phonics lead teacher, to ensure progress is being made.